0xNullLight/Coding_BC/Notes/JS via Key-Value Structures & Core Concepts.md

   };
   ```

-- **Arrow Functions**: Provide a concise syntax and capture the `this` value of the enclosing context.
+- **Arrow/Lambda Functions**: Provide a concise syntax and capture the `this` value of the enclosing context.

   ```javascript
   // Arrow function